ahmadMuhammadGd/northwind-dbt/README.md

 ```
 - **act:** The CLI tool that simulates GitHub Actions workflows locally.

-- **-P:** ubuntu-20.04=catthehacker/ubuntu:act-20.04: Specifies the Docker image to use.
+- **-P ubuntu-20.04=catthehacker/ubuntu:act-20.04:** Specifies the Docker image to use.
 We're using an Ubuntu 20.04 image provided by act.

 - **pull_request:** Specifies the event type that will trigger the workflow.